PiyushMishra318/slate/source/index.html.md

 We have language bindings in Shell, Ruby, Python, and JavaScript!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 #CUSTOMER
+This section explains about all the apis used in the user login of Greasy Monkey.
 ##General
+This section contains documentation for all the general apis used to build the Greasy Monkey platform.
 ##Signup

 >The below code sample shows you how to use this api